Actindo-AG/Documentation/POS/Operation/02_SelectOffer.md

     ![Voucher details](../../Assets/Screenshots/POS/Sales/Cashpoint/VoucherDetails.png "[Voucher details]")

 4. Scan the voucher code with the barcode scanner or enter the code manually.
-    If the barcode was successfully scanned or the code manually entered, the voucher code is automatically added to the *Voucher code* field.
+    If the barcode was successfully scanned, the voucher code is automatically added to the *Voucher code* field.
 The cursor is placed in the *Amount* field, where a default value is provided, which you can overwrite.

 5. Enter the amount in the *Amount* field.
 Note that this amount will be added to any amount already on the voucher.

 6. Click the [SAVE] button.
-    The entered amount is added to the bill list.
+    The voucher with its newly created amount is added to the bill list.

 <!--- NEU-->